SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm-release.html.md

 * Managing router configuration snapshots.
 * Remotely executing commands via device shell interface.
 * Sending event notifications as alarms.
-* Modbus-RTU and Modbus-TCP support for remotely managing Modbus devices from Cumulocity.
+* Modbus-RTU (NTC-6200 only) and Modbus-TCP support for remotely managing Modbus devices from Cumulocity.
 * Lua plug-in API for rapid development of IoT applications.
 * Configuring and displaying of agent settings on the router's web user interface.
 * Get and put device configuration.